 1983(5th of Adar, 5743): Eighty-two year old Leopold Godowsky, Jr. the American violinist who held to create Kodachrome passed away.

-1983: “The King of Comedy” co-starring Jerry Lewis, Tony Randall and Sandra Berhnhard was released in the United States today.
+1983: Two months after its release in Iceland, “The King of Comedy” co-starring Jerry Lewis, Tony Randall and Sandra Berhnhard was released in the United States today.

 1983: For the final time Stage 23 at Paramount Studios in Los Angeles for the taping of an episode of “Taxi.”